mvicendese/Copy-Arithmetic-Sprint/DEPLOYMENT.md

 3.  **Open in Browser:**
     The terminal will show a local URL, usually `http://localhost:5173`.
 Open this URL in your web browser to use the application.

-## Note on Gemini API
+## AI Analysis Features

-The features for analyzing student and class performance rely on the Google Gemini API.
-For these features to work, the application expects an API key to be available in its environment.
-Please refer to the official documentation for your execution environment on how to provide this.
+The AI analysis features require a Google Gemini API key.
+Please refer to the official documentation for your execution environment on how to provide this key.